oracle-livelabs/apex/custom-auth-apex/3-implement-additional-functionality/3-implement-additional-functionality.md

 6. *This step is not required*, but I like to add minimum password requirements to the password field so that users are forced to give a “strong” password.
 To do this, we need to create a Validation.
 Right-click on the **PASSWORD** page item and click “Create Validation”.
 Make it of **Type** “Function Body (returning Error Text)” and copy & paste the code snippet below, changing all **PASSWORD** fields to have the right page number.

-	> **Note:** This Validation in particular requires that the password is a minimum of 8 characters, includes at least one number, one uppercase letter, one lowercase letter, and one special character.
+	> **Note:** This Validation requires that the password is a minimum of 8 characters and includes at least one number, one uppercase letter, one lowercase letter, and one special character.

 	![Create a Validation on PASSWORD](images/create-validation.png) ![Change validation type and copy & paste code](images/validation-type.png)